Tag: Hilary Benn

 The below Parliamentary question was asked by Hilary Benn on 2016-01-28.

-To ask the Secretary of State for Foreign and Commonwealth Affairs, when the Government first received the Final Report of the UN Panel of Experts on Yemen.
+To ask the Secretary of State for Foreign and Commonwealth Affairs, what actions he has taken as a result of receiving the Final Report of the UN Panel of Experts on Yemen.

 Mr Philip Hammond